Corporate governance statement

 The service contracts of Executive Directors require one year’s notice or less.

 The Audit Committee consists of all three Non-Executive Directors and is chaired by Yvonne Monaghan, an independent Non-Executive Director.
-The Audit Committee met on two occasions during the year and all members attended.
-The operations of the Audit Committee are set out in the separate Audit Committee Report on pages 28 and 29.
+The Audit Committee met on two occasions during the year ended 31 May 2018 and all members attended.
+The operations of the Audit Committee are set out in the separate Audit Committee Report on pages 30 and 31.
 Its terms of reference will be made available at the AGM and on the Company’s website.

 The Non-Executive Directors have received appointment letters setting out their terms of appointment.
 All Non-Executive Directors are appointed for one year with renewal for further one-year terms if performance is satisfactory.
-The retiring Chairman has served for more than nine years on the Board, which does not comply with the Code’s definition of independence.
-The Board considers that the other two Non-Executive Directors meet the independence tests.
 The terms and conditions of appointment of the Non-Executive Directors are available for inspection at the Company’s registered office.

 The appointment of new Non-Executive Directors to the Board is considered by the whole Board.